ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 Let's break down what just happened.

 1. The `for` command tells Python a loop is about to take place.
 2. The variable `a_number` can be any word we want to call it.
-It is a temporary nickname for the item that will be doing things repeadately.
+It is a temporary nickname for the item that will be doing things repeatedly.
 3. The `in` statement let's Python know where the data the temporary variable `a_number` will represent is at.
 4. The `[1, 2, 3, 4, 5]` list can be a variable, a function, a group of words, anything we can iterate over.
 5. The `:` is extremely important, it tells Python that we are about to give it the instructions for our loop.
 It is very important to note that after we press `Enter`, the next line is exactly 4 spaces away from the edge, if we don't have the following statements at this distance, Python will not do anything with the loop.
-6. The last bit is the instructions we want our loop to do repeatadely.
+6. The last bit is the instructions we want our loop to do repeatedly.
 In our case, we want it to `print()` each of the numbers in the list we have provided the loop with.

 The loop will continue until it has gone through every element in the list (5 in the example above).
 It is very important to understand when our loop will stop or how many times the loop will cruise through the elements we provided.